ashrond/Starship-Arduino/README.md

 Bugs: the program works overall but does not change states correctly EG. the result of changing a state leaves lights trying to be in 2 states at the same time (flickering between the 2 different light levels) I have not been able to determine why as of yet.

-I am releasing this as publicly so that others may enjoy and make use of it and in the hopes that somone else might solve the issue when changing states and to share the fix.
+I am releasing this as publicly so that others may enjoy and make use of it and in the hopes that someone else might solve the issue when changing states and to share the fix.